 If you’re an average guy, you probably have some knowledge about the impact of testosterone on your health and well-being.
 Estrogen?
 That’s for women to worry about, right?

 Not so much.
-In fact, we find many of our New York man boob patients have just a vague understanding about the role estrogen might have on their condition, and often a few questions about what could be going on with their hormone levels.
+In fact, we find many of our man boob patients have just a vague understanding about the role estrogen might have on their condition, and often a few questions about what could be going on with their hormone levels.

 We’d like to offer an overview of estrogen in men in hopes of giving you a sense of the importance of this hormone and an appreciation for the delicate work of your body’s endocrine system.
 Here are some things to know.